ankit957173/mern-auth/README.md

 - `JWT_SECRET`: Your JWT secret key
 - `MONGO`: Your MongoDB Atlas URL
 - `VITE_API_SECRET_KEY`: Your API secret key
+If anyone requests these environment variable I will be Sending it Unconditionally.

 ## Features